eerdil/BAT/README.md

 python train.py --config_path <config_path>
 ```

-Please replace <config_path> with the one prepared for your data.
-One can use the example config file in ./config/Granada/granada_cfg.py.
-Please replace the data paths with the paths of your data.
+Please replace `<config_path>` with the one prepared for your data.
+One can use the example config file in `./config/Granada/granada_cfg.py.` Please replace the data paths with the paths of your data.

+The imaging data that we used in our experiments are not publicly available due to privacy reasons.
+Please see the data availability statement in our paper.